Ulises-ICM-UPC/UDrone/README.md

 import os
 ```

-Set the folder path where video is located, the filename of the video and the folder path where the frames will be placed:
+Set the main path, where video is located, and the path of the folder where the frames will be placed:

 ```python